Skip to content

 You can also assign shortcuts from each extension's dedicated tab in Settings, or directly from the Action Panel in Root Search.

-New You can now assign hotkeys and aliases directly from the Action Panel in Root Search, no need to open Settings first.
-The hotkey recorder has been completely rebuilt with support for single-tap fn key as a modifier, improved conflict detection, and the ability to overwrite conflicting shortcuts.
+New The hotkey recorder has been completely rebuilt with support for single-tap fn key on macOS and Win on Windows as a modifier, improved conflict detection, and the ability to overwrite conflicting shortcuts.

 The Keyboard tab lets you customize how you navigate within Raycast using your keyboard.